TennoAndros/FE-Andros-News/README.md

 ## Link to Deployed Version

-You can access the deployed version of FE-Andros-News [here](https://mugglenews.netlify.app).
+You can access the deployed version of Muggle-News [here](https://mugglenews.netlify.app).

 ## Link to Backend API Repository